 What is your favorite thing to do in Portugal that people should do if they visit?

 We love to go hiking the coastline!
 It’s absolutely breathtaking.
 Around every corner, there is a new view of the ocean and the landscape change is continual.

 What was the biggest challenge for you once you moved to Portugal?

 Learning to be OK with not have something to do every single moment of every day.

 What is a fun fact about Portugal most people don’t know about or expect?

-There seems to be almost 3 entirely different Portuguese cultures; at the top near Porto, then the middle section of Portugal around Lisbon and then the southern region of Portugal.
-They all of course think that they are the best part of the country!
+There seem to be almost 3 entirely different Portuguese cultures; at the top near Porto, then the middle section of Portugal around Lisbon and then the southern region of Portugal.
+They all, of course, think that they are the best part of the country!